marbl/meryl/documentation/source/reference.rst

 <https://en.wikipedia.org/wiki/Unary_coding>`_ the `melting temperature
 <https://www.sigmaaldrich.com/US/en/technical-documents/protocol/genomics/pcr/oligos-melting-temp>`_
 of the k-mer.
 Databases are filtered and combined using **actions**.
-An action tells how to **select** the output value and label of a k-mer, and how to **filter** undesired k-mers from the output database.
+An action tells how to **assign** the output value and label of a k-mer, and how to **select** desired k-mers for output to an output **database**.

 .. note::
   The original meryl used order ACTG for a reason that turned out to be incorrect.
 It was believed that complementing a binary sequence would be easier in that order, but it is just as easy in the normal order.
-The revised order also has the appealing property that GC content can be computed by counting the number of low-order bits set in each base.
+The revised order does have the appealing property that GC content can be computed by counting the number of low-order bits set in each base, where the more standard ACGT order requires additional operations.

-  In the revised order, we need to flip the first bit to perform a base complementation, which can be done with an XOR of b101010.
+  In the revised (ACTG) order, flipping the first bit of each two-bit encoded base will complement the base.
+This can be done with an exclusive or against b101010.

   .. code-block:: none